-- Assistance with the housing search process, including contacting prospective housing options for availability and information, and researching the availability of rental assistance. - Assistance with the housing application process, including supporting the person when undergoing tenant screening, completing rental applications, negotiating lease agreements, and preparing for and attending tenant interviews. - Assistance in researching and applying for rental assistance vouchers or other resources to assist with housing costs. - Assistance in identifying resources to cover other expenses such as security deposits, application fees, moving costs, non-medical transportation to tour units and attend tenant interviews, furnishings, adaptive aids, environmental modifications, food and clothing needed at transition, and other related expenses. - Review of the living environment to ensure that it meets the needs of the individual and is ready for move-in.
+- Completion of a housing screening and assessment, as well as the development of an individualized housing support plan.
+The plan should establish short and long-term measurable goals, describing how goals will be achieved and how barriers will be addressed. - Assistance with the housing search process, including contacting prospective housing options for availability and information, as well as researching the availability of rental assistance. - Assistance with the housing application process, including supporting the person when undergoing tenant screening, completing rental applications, negotiating lease agreements, and preparing for and attending tenant interviews. - Assistance in researching and applying for rental assistance vouchers or other resources to assist with housing costs. - Assistance in identifying resources to cover other expenses such as security deposits, application fees, moving costs, non-medical transportation to tour units and attend tenant interviews, furnishings, adaptive aids, environmental modifications, food and clothing needed at transition, and other related expenses. - Review of the living environment to ensure that it meets the needs of the individual and is ready for move-in.
 This should include collaboration with relevant provider staff (e.g. hospital or facility social worker), where individual is institutionalized, to ensure a more seamless transition to the community.
-It may also include a site visit by the Housing Specialist or contracted vendor. - Assistance in establishing a bank account and bill paying. - Assistance in arranging for and supporting the details of the move. - Assistance with the set-up of the new housing unit, including any residential modifications necessary to allow the beneficiary to move in. - Targeted transitional services, focused on the unique needs of individuals being released from correctional facilities.
+It may also include a site visit by the Housing Specialist or contracted vendor. - Assistance in establishing a bank account and bill paying. - Assistance in arranging for and supporting the details of the move. - Assistance with the set-up of the new housing unit, including any residential modifications necessary to allow the beneficiary to move in.